ubports/utqemu/README.md

  Display 'sdl' is not available
  ```
 #### Solution:
-Change the display type to gtk in utq.sh file.Make following changes in your utq.sh file.
+Change the display type to gtk in utq.sh file.Make following changes to your utq.sh file.

 ##### From:
  ```